radsi/UltraRandomizer/README.md

 To install it put the mod in the "plugins" folder of BepInEx

-To make a build you will need to add the game assembly as a reference in the project
+To make a build you will need to add the game assembly and UMM as references in the project